educational research, measurement, and evaluation

 The World Bank Group

-I am working on a conceptual framework and survey on the characteristics and quality of educational assessment systems around the world.
-We are defining assessment systems as encompassing not just large-scale assessments/surveys, but also examinations and classroom assessment.
-We are defining system quality as encompassing enabling environment (assessment policies, institutions, human/fiscal resources), system alignment (alignment of assessment with curriculum, textbooks, teacher training, etc.), and technical quality (assessment design, administration, analysis, use) issues.
-I'll be writing a Case Study on Chile and supporting other developing countries in strengthening their assessment systems.
-So this work builds a lot on my ERME training.
-It also builds a lot on my professional experience working for the Assessment office in the Ministry of Education in Chile.
+Maria-Jose is working on a conceptual framework and survey on the characteristics and quality of educational assessment systems around the world.
+They are defining assessment systems as encompassing not just large-scale assessments/surveys, but also examinations and classroom assessment.
+They are defining system quality as encompassing enabling environment (assessment policies, institutions, human/fiscal resources), system alignment (alignment of assessment with curriculum, textbooks, teacher training, etc.), and technical quality (assessment design, administration, analysis, use) issues.
+She'll be writing a Case Study on Chile and supporting other developing countries in strengthening their assessment systems.
+Her work builds a lot on her ERME training.
+It also builds on her professional experience working for the Assessment office in the Ministry of Education in Chile.

 Susan Gracia, Ph.D.
 2001